 OK, so I’m transformed.
 I’m also a bit more informed for having read through Joe’s experiences.
 What did I actually learn that I can explain to someone else?

-Mostly, it changed my point of view with regard to light.
-I see the same things now, but I pay more attention to them.
+Mostly, it changed my point of view about light.
+I see the same things now but pay more attention to them.
 Why is the light there?
 What would happen if I changed the color of light?
-I'm starting to play some “what if” games with light in my mind.
+I’m starting to play some “what if” games with light in my mind.

 1: TTL Gets a Bad Rap from People Who Misuse It

 Joe seems to like working in Aperture Priority Mode and using TTL to control his flash.
-Quite simply, it's a starting point.
-If he doesn't like what he sees, then he can make Exposure Value (EV) adjustments either to his camera exposure or flash output.
-It's a time saving way of getting past the mundane mechanics of photography and thinking more about the art of photography.
+Quite simply, it’s a starting point.
+If he doesn’t like what he sees, he can make Exposure Value (EV) adjustments to his camera exposure or flash output.
+It’s a time-saving way of getting past the mundane mechanics of photography and thinking more about the art of photography.

-The reason some people complain about TTL is because it can change from shot to shot.
-That's true, to an extent.
-What people don't consider is that the computer in the camera will deliver the same results under the same conditions every time.
+Some people complain about TTL because it can change from shot to shot.
+That’s true to an extent.
+People don’t consider that the camera’s computer will deliver the same results under the same conditions every time.

 In the IT world, we have a phrase known as PEBCAK.
 It means “Problem exists between chair and keyboard.”

 When you get different results from TTL, the problem isn’t with TTL.
 It’s you.
 Think about what changed and adapt.
 TTL can be very useful if you take the time to understand how and why it calculates its results.